Rüppell's korhaan

 Rüppell's korhaan (Heterotetrax rueppelii), also known as Rüppell's bustard, is a species of bird in the family Otididae.
 It is named to recognize Wilhelm Rüppell, a German explorer, collector, and naturalist.

 Description

 Rüppell's korhaan is a small bustard, only 60 cm long.
 The head and neck are grey, with black stripes down the throat (less marked in females), through the eye, and on the sides of the neck, and with white cheeks.
 The body is sandy brown above, and white below.
 The legs are sandy yellow-brown.

 Habitat

 Rüppell's korhaan is native to southwestern Africa in Angola and Namibia.
 It is one of thirteen native bird species found in the western part of Namibia.
-The bird's habitat is areas with low rainfall such as deserts, plains, and savannahs, where it's exceptionally well developed senses play a major role in its survival and safety.
+The bird's habitat is areas with low rainfall such as deserts, plains, and savannahs, where its exceptionally well developed senses play a major role in its survival and safety.
 It is commonly found in the Namibrand Nature Reserve, at Mirabib and Ganab in the Namib-Naukluft Park, at Bloedkoppie, and in the Spitzkoppe surroundings.